marschall-lab/gaftools/docs/index.rst

-GAFtools
+gaftools
 ========

-GAFtools is a collection of programs for interacting and working with GAF files and their underlying GFA files.
+gaftools is a collection of programs for interacting and working with GAF files and their underlying GFA files.

-`Link to GitHub <https://github.com/marschall-lab/gaftools/tree/main>`_ `Link to Preprint <>`_ TODO
+`Link to GitHub <https://github.com/marschall-lab/gaftools/tree/main>`_

 Features